Piets/3d-printer/README.md

 ### Fan shroud
 While switching the main hot-end fan I also printed a ned fan enclosure.
 I used [this design](https://www.printables.com/model/270983-elegoo-neptune-3-fan-duct) by Tal.

+### Second Z axis
+Because only the left Z axis is normally driven by a stepper motor, I installed the Ender 3 second Z axis mod.
+This reduces the amount of sag on the X axis quite substantially.
+It also comes with a second stepper motor.
+As luck would have it the Neptune 3 main board already provides headers for an additional stepper driver.
+This is really useful as it can be used to automatically level the X gantry should it be out of alignment.
+This however needs to be confugured in the firmware.

 ### "Direct" extruder
 Because printing TPU on a bowden printer can be a real tough challenge I decided to mount the extruder directly above the hot-end.
 Luckily there already exists [this design](https://www.thingiverse.com/thing:5532317) by MaddatmyHat.